An atlas of K3 surfaces with finite automorphism group: Rank 12 lattices

-By using the linear system $|D_{2}|$, we obtain: \begin{prop} The K3 surface $X$ is a double cover of $\PP^{2}$ ramified over a sextic curve $C_{6}$, the curves $A_{1}$ and $A_{8}$ are in the branch locus and their images are two lines.
+\begin{prop} The K3 surface $X$ is a double cover of $\,\PP^{2}$ ramified over a sextic curve $C_{6}$; the curves $A_{1}$ and $A_{8}$ are in the ramification locus, and their images are two lines.
 We denote by $Q_{4}$ the residual quartic.
-The sextic curve has singularities $\mathbf{d_{6}}$ (the curves $A_{2},\dots,A_{7}$ are contracted to that singularity) and $5$ nodal singularities $p_{j}$ to which the curves $A_{j}$ are contracted, for $j\in\{9,\dots,13\}$. \end{prop}
+The sextic curve has a $\mathbf{d_{6}}$ singularity $($the curves $A_{2},\dots,A_{7}$ are contracted to that singularity$)$ and five nodal singularities $p_{j}$ to which the curves $A_{j}$ are contracted, for $j\in\{9,\dots,13\}$. \end{prop}